skybrud/Skybrud.ImagePicker/README.md

-## Using the link picker in your own projects
+## Using the image picker in your own projects

 In relation to the backoffice, the main logic of the image picker has been isolated into an Angular directive that can be used in your custom Angular views.